Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 Why trust CNBC Select?

 At CNBC Select, our mission is to provide our readers with high-quality service journalism and comprehensive consumer advice so they can make informed decisions with their money.
 Every credit card review is based on rigorous reporting by our team of expert writers and editors with extensive knowledge of credit card products.
 While CNBC Select earns a commission from affiliate partners on many offers and links, we create all our content without input from our commercial team or any outside third parties, and we pride ourselves on our journalistic standards and ethics.
-See our methodology for more information on how we choose the best rewards credit card.
+See our methodology for more information on how we choose the best rewards credit cards.

 Our methodology